lsaravia/CriticalGlobalForest/CriticalGF.md

 * Estimation of the linear length of each region to compare with correlation length.

+### Maximum patch dynamics

+The landscape is almost insensitive to removal experiments for p>p_c but close to the critical point the removal of a number of small patches can have an important effects [@Sole2006].
+Thus the biggest patch will have big fluctuations if we are near the critical point.

 ## Results

 ## Discussion

-What are the consecuences of each distribution see [@VanRooij2013].
+What are the consequences of each distribution see [@VanRooij2013].

 ## References